feddieminas/flask_basket_players/README.md

 ### Media

-- The photo in this section was obtained from [theartmad](https://theartmad.com/).
+- The background_img photo in this section was obtained from [clipart](https://www.clipart.email/clipart/sunset-silhouette-basketball-105479.html).

 ### Acknowledgements